winitzki/scall/tutorial/programming_dhall.md

 ## Co-inductive ("infinite") types

-### Greatest fixed points: Motivation
+### Greatest fixpoints: Motivation

 Recursive types are usually specified via type equations of the form `T = F T`.
 So far, we have used the Church encoding technique for representing such recursive types in Dhall.
-But Church encodings always give the **least fixed points** of type equations.
+But Church encodings always give the **least fixpoints** of type equations.
-The least fixed points give types that are also known as "inductive types".
+The least fixpoints give types that are also known as "inductive types".
-Another useful kind of fixed points are **greatest fixed points**, also known as "co-inductive" types.
+Another useful kind of fixpoints are **greatest fixpoints**, also known as "co-inductive" types.

-Intuitively, the least fixed point is the smallest data type `T` that satisfies `T = F T`.
+Intuitively, the least fixpoint is the smallest data type `T` that satisfies `T = F T`.
-The greatest fixed point is the largest possible data type that satisfies the same equation.
+The greatest fixpoint is the largest possible data type that satisfies the same equation.

-Least fixed points are always _finite_ structures.
+Least fixpoints are always _finite_ structures.
 Iteration over the data stored in those structures will always terminate.

-Greatest fixed points are, as a rule, lazily evaluated data structures that imitate infinite recursion.
+Greatest fixpoints are, as a rule, lazily evaluated data structures that imitate infinite recursion.
 Iteration over those data structures is not expected to terminate.
 Those data structures are used only in ways that do not involve a full traversal of all data.
 It is useful to imagine that those data structures are "infinite", even though the amount of data stored in memory is finite at all times.